aljithkj02/NOTES/Docker.md

 - <b>Collaboration:</b>  Docker enables teams to work collaboratively on applications by providing a standardized and reproducible environment.
 It ensures that developers, testers, and operators are all working with the same application configuration, making it easier to share and reproduce issues across different stages of the development lifecycle.

+## 3. What are Containers?

+- Containers are like lightweight, self-contained packages that hold everything needed to run a specific application or service, including the code, runtime, libraries, and system tools.
+- They provide a consistent and isolated environment, making it easier to deploy, manage, and move applications across different systems without worrying about conflicts or dependencies.
+- Containers are running instances of images that are isolated and have their own environments and set of process.
+- A container only lives as long as the process inside it is alive, if the web service inside the container is stopped or crashed then the container exits.
+- The advantage of containers is that it requires very less resources.

 ## 4. What is Docker daemon?
 - Docker daemon runs on the host operating system.
 - It is responsible for running containers to manage docker services.